utiasDSL/crazyflow/README.md

 **Running on CPU**: by default the containers run on CPU.
 You don't need to take any action.

 **Running on GPU**: The devcontsainers can easily run using your computer's NVIDIA GPU on Linux and Windows.
+This makes sense if you want to accelerate simulation by running thousands of simulation in parallel.
 In order to work you need to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=WSL-Ubuntu&target_version=2.0&target_type=deb_local), [NVIDIA Container runtime](https://developer.nvidia.com/container-runtime) for your computer.
 Finally, enable GPU access to the devcontainers by setting the commented out `"--gpus=all"` and `"--runtime=nvidia"` flags in `devcontainer.json`.

 **Linux**